The Council meets first Monday and the third Monday of the month at 6:30 p.m. at City Hall, 220 E. Deerpath. View Agendas and Minutes.

 The Mayor and City Council oversee the City Manager, the City's Chief Administrative Officer.
-The City Manager oversees the City Clerk, the Director of Community Development, the Director of Finance and IT, the Fire Chief, the Police Chief, the Director of Human Resources, the Director of Parks and Recreation, the Director of Public Works, the Assistant City Manager and the Communications Manager.
+The City Manager oversees the City Clerk, the Director of Community Development, the Director of Finance, the Director of Innovation and Technology, the Fire Chief, the Police Chief, the Director of Human Resources, the Director of Parks and Recreation, the Director of Public Works, the Assistant City Manager and the Communications Manager.

 Regular City Council meetings are broadcast LIVE on City 17.
 You may watch a meeting live on Comcast Channel 17 or on AT&T U-Verse, Channel 99 (scroll to "Lake Forest").

 DVD copies of meeting are available in the Reference Section at Lake Forest Library.
 City Council meeting video archives can be viewed on-line after the meeting.